-I use Pipeline to send notifications to Slack when a member unsubscribes from my newsletter.
+I use Pipedream to send notifications to Slack when a member unsubscribes from my newsletter.
 Upon which, I delete that member's account from my website.

 Transaction and direct mail

-Bulk mail service, Mailgun, handles all transactional emails I send to my website's members as newsletters, updates, and notices.
+Mail service, Mailgun, handles all transactional and marketing emails I send to my website's members as login links, newsletters, serialised stories, news updates, and general notices.